On this page, I’m going to show you if you should AND how to trademark your YouTube channel (before anyone else does…)

 For example, even though someone else is not allowed to use your registered trademark without your permission, a registered trademark will not prevent them from creating similar videos.

-If you are serious about your YouTube channel and make a decent amount of income from ad revenue or sponsorships, you should trademark your YouTube channel as soon as possible.
+If you are serious about your YouTube channel and make a decent amount of income from ad revenue or sponsorships, you should copyright YouTube channel name as soon as possible.
 In general, the sooner the better.
-Having a registered Trademark

 To get a registered Trademark, you have to be actively using your YouTube channel.
 So if your YouTube channel is already established and you are frequently creating and uploading videos, then you will be able to trademark your YouTube channel.